- Canary Islands

 Our hike started in the shade through the pine forest and it's easy to follow the marked path all along the way and you will also see signs from time to time, indicating the direction, as well as other hiking trails in the area.

-In our app All Trails the route already had marked various vantage points, from where you could see Mount Teide (you can see those points in this screenshot from the app).
+In our app All Trails the route already had marked various vantage points, from where you could see Mount Teide.

 After we got out of the forest we walked through a lava field in the sun, which was quite welcomed after the shaded forest.

-We recommend that you bring plenty of water and if you plan on doing the Chinyero walk in summer, try to arrive early to avoid the midday heat.
+We recommend that you bring plenty of water and if you plan on doing the Chinyero walk in summer, try to arrive really early to avoid the midday heat.
+We would actually advise against doing this walk in July or August, since most of the route goes through open lava fields, with no place to shelter from the sun.
+So make sure to bring with you a hat, high SPF sun lotion and plenty of water.

-We finished our walk around 2 PM and at that time we started to see more and more people coming in and when we got to the car park it was quite full.
+We finished our walk around 2 PM and at that time we started to see more and more people who were just starting walking the trail.
+And when we got to the car park it was already quite full, so it might be difficult to find a place to park if you arrive around noon.

-We were almost on our own on this route up until 1 PM, since we only saw maybe 5 or 6 other people along the way coming from the other way around, which meant that they probably started at Arenas Negras.
+We were almost on our own on this route up until 1 PM and we only met 5 - 6 other people along the way coming from the other direction, which meant that they probably started at Arenas Negras.

 YES, especially if you wish to have an active holiday in Tenerife, you should really add it to your list of things to do.